hanzhi713/Parametric-Roulette/README.md

 # Parametric Roulette

-## Draw the locus of a point on a circle rolling on an arbitrary parametric function, implemented using Geogebra
+## Draw the locus of a point on a circle rolling on an arbitrary parametric function, implemented separately using Geogebra and JavaScript

 Note: Originally I planned to implement this using JavaScript as an extension and generalization to my "Flowers-curve" repository (which is about drawing the locus of a point on circle rolling along another circle).
 However, I was unable to find a JavaScript library that can evaluate the definite integral for the arc length function accurately and efficiently.
 Therefore, I made this prototype with Geogebra instead.

-If you found a suitable JS calculus library, please notify me.
+Now, the JS drawer is successfully implemented as I found Nerdamer for symbolic differentiation and I used the trapezoidal rule for numerical integration.
+To use the online drawer, please visit https://hanzhi713.github.io/Parametric-Roulette/index.html

+Instructions and documentations are available in my [wiki](https://github.com/hanzhi713/Parametric-Roulette/wiki).

 ---